 Pro Tip: To avoid blisters, I now baby powder my feet before I put on moisture wicking, seamless toe socks that I slip into shoes that are well ventilated.
 Works Wonders!

 When I first became serious about line dancing I wore my super cute cowboy boots that had a synthetic sole and moved well on the dance floor.
 I loved these boots . . . until I started dancing in them.
 I had to buy a gel insert for the ball of my foot because there just wasn't enough padding there.
 The good news, I didn't blister.
 The bad news is it just doesn't feel great dancing in these shoes for more than one hour.
 I still wear them when I want to look cute and will only be dancing for 90 minutes.
 Verdict: Okay Update: The synthetic sole moves well for me on the dance floor, I have attempted to insert cushion for ball of foot and heel, really I can dance no more than 90 minutes in these.
 (10/15/2022)

-One week during the summer, when it was very hot, I tried dancing in my expensive sandals.
+One week during the summer, when it was very hot, I tried dancing in my orthopedic, leather sandals.
 While my feet didn't sweat, or blister, I totally stretched out my sandals because of all the side to side and forward and back motion.
 Verdict: Don't ruin a good pair of shoes with the wrong activity.
 Update: I have since learned that dancers with bunions or bone spurs like to dance in sandals.
 (10/15/2022)

 At a week long dance event my feet were blistered and in pain.
 At a certain point, I just couldn't put my feet in anything but tennis shoes or sandals.
 Desperate to get back on the dance floor, I bought a pair of dance sliders that slip over my tennis shoes.
 I was able to dance the rest of the time in my sliders and tennis shoes, but I must warn you that the felt on the bottom is extremely slippery on a well polished wooden floor.
 I learned that a friend seriously injured herself because she slipped and fell in her dance sliders and ended up having knee surgery.